 As part of Toyota’s desire to engineer greater driving appeal into its cars, most current generation Toyota Hybrid models have the capacity to tow trailers and caravans.
-This might lead owners to wonder how much their car is able to tow.
+This might lead owners to wonder how about hybrid towing and how much their car is able to tow.

 The regulations surrounding towing can be quite complicated to understand.
 So while this post is not designed to explain all the rules on this subject, we hope it clears some confusion by supplying straightforward answers to important, frequently asked questions.